HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Empirical Analysis

 \section{Empirical Analysis}

 This section presents an empirical analysis of our dataset, focusing on the structural properties of Control Flow Graphs (CFGs) and Function Call Graphs (FCGs).
 We compare the characteristics of malicious and benign applications to uncover patterns that can inform the design and interpretation of graph based detection models.
+Table~\ref{tab:dataset_comparison} (Appendix~\ref{sec:dataset_details}) compares \dataset with other large scale hierarchical graph datasets: with over 201M local CFGs and 499,981 global FCGs, \dataset vastly exceeds prior datasets in size, and its average of 741.10 nodes per global graph (FCG) far exceeds domains like scientific publications (Arxiv, 30.9) or social networks (QQ, 291.2), while per-CFG (local) basic-block transitions remain modest (avg.\ 12.17 edges), reflecting the inherent sparsity of software control flow.